openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

   #.
 Only VLANs are supported for tenant network separation (VxLAN support can
      be added later, if project will be continued).

   #.
-Only vSphere 5.5 is supported
+Only vSphere 5.5 or 6.0 is supported

 Alternatives
 ------------